 You can submit a nominee at any time during the year and they will be considered during the next cycle.
 Go to HoH Selection Guidelines to read and/or print the NSA guidelines for the HoH process

-Four pioneers of American cryptology were inducted into the NSA/CSS Hall of Honor on September 13, 2012 at the National Cryptologic Museum.
-Inducted were: Miss Ann Caracristi, Mr. Robert Drake, Mr. Ronald Hunt and Ms Juliana Mickwitz (Mr. Glen Nordin will accept for Ms. Mickwitz).
-A reception was held following the ceremony.
+Three pioneers of American cryptology and a unique group of American citizens were inducted into the NSA/CSS Hall of Honor on November 13, 2013 at the National Cryptologic Museum.
+Inducted were: Ms. Vera Filby, Mr. Richard Proto, Mr. Washington Wong and ALL of the Native American Code Talkers.

 For more information on the contributions of these individuals or to see those inducted in prior years, click here to visit the NSA/CSS Cryptologic Hall of Honor.